-- Conduct annual reviews of our key suppliers' policies and procedures to ensure modern slavery is not taking place in their business - Expect all those in our supply chain to comply with our values, with key suppliers required to commit to modern slavery contractual obligations.
+- Conduct a random sample audit of our key suppliers to confirm: - That their Modern Slavery policy is up to date and current, and - That our suppliers have procedures in place to conduct reviews and audits of their suppliers as to their compliance with modern slavery obligations. - Expect all those in our supply chain to comply with our values, with key suppliers required to commit to modern slavery contractual obligations.

 We will not support or deal with any business knowingly involved in modern slavery or human trafficking.
-In 2023, we did not receive any notifications of any of our key suppliers' failing to comply with their modern slavery obligations.
+In 2024, we did not receive any notifications of any of our key suppliers' failing to comply with their modern slavery obligations.

 The majority of Busy Bees Australia's suppliers are located in Australia who provide nationwide services under master services agreements or terms and conditions to our childcare centres.
-Our template master services agreements contain contractual provisions reinforcing supplier commitments and reporting requirements in relation to suspected modern slavery issues.
+Our template request for tender and master services agreements contains contractual provisions reinforcing supplier commitments and reporting requirements in relation to suspected modern slavery issues.